MetisProtocol/metis-ansible/README.md

 4. `Synchronisation failed, retrying err="element not found"`

 It means your l1dtl is syncing, you can just wait for its completion.

+5. Blob data has already expired

+Metis uses blob transactions to publish its state and blocks to Ethereum.

+And the blob data are saved in beacon chain nodes, by default, they will be removed after 2 weeks for space saving.

+You can use the latest snapshots or use a larger retention period.

+If the snapshot has not been updated for too long time, you can file an issue, and we will update it asap.